The LLC vs. Sole Proprietorship debate is not going away anytime soon, and for a good reason.

 The operating agreement specifies how business expenses are allocated and other important decisions made within the LLC.

-It also prevents future disputes between members, such as distribution of business profits or losses if one member leaves the company unexpectedly.
+It also prevents future disputes between members, such as the distribution of business profits or losses if one member leaves the company unexpectedly.

-Employer Identification Number (EIN) is a federal identification number that is given to all business entities.
+An employer Identification Number (EIN) is a federal identification number that is given to all business entities.